Francisco Ruiz Lozano

 In 1658 he married Jacoba de la Cueva, a native of Lima.
 He was tutor to the sons of Viceroy Enríquez de Guzmán and, together with Juan Ramón Koening, a tutor to the son of the viceroy who succeeded Enríquez de Guzmán, Diego de Benavides y de la Cueva.
 He held the first university chair of mathematics in Peru.

 In 1660 or 1661 he was in Portobelo, Panama, where he acquired various kinds of merchandise.
 In 1662 he was in Panama City on similar business.
-Over his lifetime, he pursued mercantile affairs nearly everywhere in Spanish America — Panama, Cartagena de Indias, Acapulco, Valparaiso, Concepción and Talcahuano.
+Over his lifetime, he pursued mercantile affairs nearly everywhere in Spanish America — Panama, Cartagena de Indias, Acapulco, Valparaíso, Concepción and Talcahuano.

 Later, probably under the government of Baltasar de la Cueva Enríquez, Count of Castellar (1674-1678), Ruiz Lozano was named general of the navy of the Southern Sea.

 In 1665 in Lima he published Tratado de Cometas, observación y juicio del que se vió en esta ciudad de los Reyes, y generalmente en todo el Mundo, por los fines del año 1664 y principios de 1665 (Treatise on Comets, observation and judgment of what I saw in the City of Kings [Lima], and generally anywhere in the world, from the end of 1664 to the beginning of 1665).
 This report was the first publication of European astronomical observations in South America.
 The comet had first been observed on December 11, 1664.

 He died in Mexico City, apparently on a commercial venture involving the trading of mercury.